Jonathan2251/lbd/_sources/gpu.txt

    :depth: 4

 Basicly CPU compiler is SISD (Single Instruction Single Data Architecture).
-The vector or multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 element while GPU is a large scaled of SIMD processor needing to color millions of pixels of image in few micro seconds.
+The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 element while GPU is a large scaled of SIMD processor needing to color millions of pixels of image in few micro seconds.